CRITERIA & RULES

 - A father can be nominated multiple times (by different nominators)

-- Nominations must be submitted via the Queensland Father of the Year website, or by post using the downloadable form available from the website.
+- Nominations must be submitted via the QLD Father of the Year website, or by post using the downloadable form available from the website.

 - Employees of SU QLD are invited to nominate a deserving father, however they cannot nominate their own father.